ProfessorHarris/ProfessorHarris/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning AI
+- ⚡ Fun fact: I was a lobsterman for 7 years have designed mechanical systems currently in space
+-
 <!--
 **ProfessorHarris/ProfessorHarris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.